Senspark/ee-x/doc/mkdocs/docs/cocos2dx/multi-ad.md

 # Multi Ad
 - Purpose: use ad waterfall to optimize monetization.
 - Supported ad:
-    + Use `ee::MultiAdView` for banner and native ads.
+    + Use `ee::MultiBannerAd` for banner and native ads.
     + Use `ee::MultiInterstitialAd` for interstitial ads.
     + Use `ee::MultiRewardedAd` for rewarded ads.
 - Samples: